All eyes on the Fed: Three things to watch for today

 The rate increase will likely go down as one of the most telegraphed ever, given that several Fed officials, including Chair Janet Yellen, each let it be known over the past two weeks that they felt it was time to raise the Fed’s benchmark short-term rate.

-Their string of like-minded comments surprised many investors, who had assumed that the Fed would wait until probably June before raising rates again.
+Their string of likeminded comments surprised many investors, who had assumed that the Fed would wait until probably June before raising rates again.
 The thinking was that the Fed would want to see whether President Donald Trump’s ambitious economic program of tax cuts, deregulation and higher spending on the military and infrastructure could pass Congress – and then assess how it might affect the economy.

 But after the Fed officials each suggested that the economy’s gains had moved the central bank closer to its goals for employment and inflation, the likelihood of a rate hike after the Fed ends its latest policy meeting Wednesday shot from around 20 per cent to near 100 per cent as estimated by futures markets, according to data tracked by the CME Group.